indukurirama/linux-server/README.md

 '''
 passpharse password is empty(you can directly press enter).

-If it didn't work try password 'surya'.
+If it didn't work try password 'varma'.
 '''
 ### id_rsa.pub key
 ```